hartwigmedical/hmftools/isofox/README.md

 ---|---
-sample | Name of sample, used to name output files output_dir | Directory for Isofox output files bam_file | Input BAM file, requires corresponding index file ref_genome | Reference genome fasta file gene_transcripts_dir | Directory for Ensembl reference files - see instructions for generation below. functions | List separated by ';', default is 'TRANSCRIPT_COUNTS;NOVEL_LOCATIONS;FUSIONS'.
+sample | Name of sample, used to name output files output_dir | Directory for Isofox output files bam_file | Input BAM file - must be sorted, preferably with duplicates marked and requires a corresponding index file ref_genome | Reference genome fasta file gene_transcripts_dir | Directory for Ensembl reference files - see instructions for generation or access below. functions | List separated by ';', default is 'TRANSCRIPT_COUNTS;NOVEL_LOCATIONS;FUSIONS'.
 Other values: FUSIONS, EXPECTED_GC_COUNTS, EXPECTED_TRANS_COUNTS.

 For instructions on how to generate the Ensembl data cache, see subsection below.